Code-Institute-Submissions/molacuizine/README.md

 A user profile page was included which permitted the user to upload/update information about themselves.
 This information would be used during the checkout process, thus providing a smoother checkout experience.
-The information required was phone number, street addres, town and postcode.
+The information required was phone number, street address, town and postcode.

 ![Profile page](static/doc/profile.png)